Relativistic hydrodynamics with phase transition: Holographic model

 \subsection{Action}

 The total action of the EKG model is given as follows \cite{Gubser:2008ny, Ecker:2020gnw}

 where $G_5$ is the five-dimensional Newton's constant.
-The first term is the bulk contribution which entails the Ricci scalar $R$ of the bulk geometry with metric $g_{\mu \nu}$ lying on a manifold $\cal M$ as well as the kinetic part for the scalar field $\phi$ and the self-interacting potential $V(\phi)$.
-The second term is the Gibbons-Hawking-York boundary term living on the $\partial \mathcal{M}$ and $K = \frac{1}{2} \gamma^{\mu \nu} \partial_r \gamma_{\mu \nu}$ is the trace of the extrinsic curvature of the induced metric, $\gamma_{\mu \nu}$.
-The last term is the counter-term that renders the variational principle to be well-defined and the finite on-shell action.
+The first term represents the bulk contribution which includes the Ricci scalar $R$ of the bulk geometry with metric $g_{\mu \nu}$ lying on a manifold $\cal M$ as well as the kinetic part for the scalar field $\phi$ and the self-interacting potential $V(\phi)$.
+The second term is the Gibbons-Hawking-York boundary term, which lives on the boundary of $\mathcal{M}$, denoted by $\partial \mathcal{M}$.
+The trace of the extrinsic curvature of the induced metric, $\gamma_{\mu \nu}$, is represented by $K = \frac{1}{2} \gamma^{\mu \nu} \partial_r \gamma_{\mu \nu}$.
+The last term is the counter-term that ensures the variational principle is well-defined and the on-shell action is finite.